BohdanBezushka/The-Last-Hamburger/README.md

 2.The width has to be 100% for the map to look correct on the web page and to adapt to the different screens.

+## Technologies Used

+### Languages Used
+- HTML5
+- CSS3

+### Frameworks - Libraries - Programs Used
+- Google fonts were used to import the 'Montserrat' and 'Crimson Pro' fonts throughout the style.css.
+- Font Awesome are used as an icons for user UX purposes.
+- Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- GitHub is used to store the project's code after being pushed from Git.
+- Canva was used to create the video with the restaurant logo and also to create the background photo of the form.

+## Deployment of This Project

+The website development was created in the "main" branch.
+This branch was deployed using GitHub Pages.
+This site was deployed by completing the following steps:

+1.Open GitHub.
+2.Click on the project to be deployed.
+3.Navigate to the "Settings".
+4.Navigate down to the "GitHub Pages".
+5.Click on "Check it out here!".
+6.Select the "main" branch and select "Save".
+7.The link to the live website was ready on the top.